I-484

 In 1970, Interstate 84 was already open to traffic, further constraining the type of interchange I-484 could connect with.
 In this hearing, state spokesmen listed the design alternatives that were rejected:

 At this time, the state was continuing with the route through Bushnell Park.
 It was anticipated the highway might be complete by 1974.
-However, a combination of funding, environmental and political issues eventually doomed the highway, and in 1983 it was cancelled.
+However, a combination of funding, environmental and political issues eventually doomed the highway.
+The DOT tabled the plan in 1976, and in 1983 it was cancelled.

 The Conland vs. Whitehead Naming Controversy